randhir051/JavaSDK/README.md

 This is the Java SDK for CloudBoost.
 It is available as a [JAR on Git](https://github.com/CloudBoost/JavaSDK/blob/master/target/JavaSDK-1.0.2.jar) and as a [maven dependency](http://mvnrepository.com/artifact/io.cloudboost/JavaSDK).
 If you want to have a look into documentation, you can check them out here : [https://tutorials.cloudboost.io](https://tutorials.cloudboost.io) and API reference is available here : [https://docs.cloudboost.io](https://docs.cloudboost.io)

 ###Dependencies
-####The following dependencies are included in the repo in the libs folder.
+####The following dependencies are included in the repo in the <code>libs</code> folder.
 Add them to your project path to be able to use the SDK.
 <ul>
 <li>Javasdk for cloudboost Javasdk-1.0.1.jar </li>
 <li>Socket-client.jar</li>